 Less clicks, more value

-Clément Beaudin, Investment Professional at Coller Capital, closed the discussions.
+Clement B., Investment Manager at a big fund, closed the discussions.
 He emphasized that his daily job involved a lot of Microsoft Office skills whereas he would prefer to focus on his deals analysis.

 He identified some major pain points: How to create flawless presentations and investment memos?
 How to link safely Excel data to a presentation?
 How to create fancy graphs?
 He advised relying on automation to tackle these uninteresting but time-consuming tasks, and to focus on analysis instead.